Click on the images or program titles below to jump to a specific section:

-Children must be between the ages of 6 and 23 months old by September 1.
+Children must be between the ages of 6 and 23 months old.

 The Parent Child (PC) program is designed to allow the child to explore the environment while the parent or caregiver observes.
 The program was created to help parents share in the joy of their child's discoveries as they watch them develop.

 The program is made up of two components: class time for the parent and child, and a parent education series.

 Parents will have an opportunity to learn more about the Montessori approach, discuss common parenting topics, determine their role in the classroom, and have questions from class time answered.
 Parent Education Series dates are determined by the teacher at the beginning of the year.
 Parents attend without their children.

 The goals of the Parent Child program are: